My Kilkenny Life: Deirdre Damasceno Wall

 Do you have a favourite local writer or author?

-I am looking forward to reading a book by Bennettsbridge native Tim MacGabhann called “Call Him Mine”.
+I am looking forward to reading a book by Bennettsbridge native Tim MacGabhann called “Call Me Mine”.

 What's the biggest challenge facing the county today?